 Day Trips for Outdoor Adventures

-Nickel Plate Nordic Centre boasts 56 km of groomed trails for both classic and skate skiing and 16 km of marked snowshoe trails, and is a short 45-minute drive from Penticton.
-At 6,000 ft elevation, they enjoy one of the longest ski season in the western hemisphere, with trails for all abilities.
-Nickel Plate also has a warm and cozy day lodge with kitchen, eating and lounge areas, and separate heated washrooms and shower facilities, and they offer a full line of rental equipment, professional instruction, races and special events.
+Nickel Plate Nordic Centre boasts 56 km of groomed trails for both classic and skate skiing and 22 km of marked snowshoe trails, and is a short 45-minute drive from Penticton.
+At 1,850 meters (6,000 ft) elevation, they enjoy one of the longest ski season in the western hemisphere, with trails for all abilities.
+Nickel Plate also has a warm and cozy day lodge with kitchen, eating and lounge areas, and separate heated washrooms, and they offer a full line of rental equipment, professional instruction, races and special events.
 Check out A Snowshoe Day Trip in Penticton blog post, for a more in-depth look at a day trip to Nickel Plate.

 Before you head out for a fun outdoor adventure day trip, stop into one of our local cafes or coffee shops for a warm drink and a bite to eat.
 Browse our Outdoor Adventure Packages for a ready-made and easy to book trip with your stay and adventure combined.

 Come for the outdoor winter adventures, stay for the ice wine!
 While visiting Penticton this winter, it is a great time to visit our wineries.
 The quieter season means more opportunity to slow down and enjoy your wine time with a more personal wine tasting, and it’s also a great time to try some ice wine.
 Rent a fat bike from Freedom Bike Shop and take the KVR trail with some wine stops along the way.